All of the best (and worst) looks at the King’s coronation

 Akshata Murty

-The wife of Prime Minister Rishi Sunak, Akshata Murty, is wearing a baby blue jacquard dress with puff sleeves.
+The wife of Prime Minister Rishi Sunak, Akshata Murty, wore a baby blue jacquard dress with puff sleeves.
 There was a missed opportunity to elevate the look with accessories, though, and the choice of a black headpiece and stilettos dulled down the outfit.

 Thérèse Coffey

-Note: Update: as the day unfolded, it appears that Mordaunt had changed her shoes into a pair of nude heels.
-It seemed to be a comfort decision, rather than a fashion choice, after all.